fxlin/diva-demo/README.md

-# diva-fork
+# Quickstart

-## Quickstart
+## Overview

+The whole system has three modules:

+1. the web server. e.g. a server machine.
+GPU not needed.
+2. the YOLO service.
+A machine with GPU is preferred.
+3. the cam module. e.g. Rpi3.
+An x86 server is okay.
+GPU not required.

-Three services (some of which may run on the same machine)
+1 & 2 can run on the same machine.

+## How to run

 ### The web server + controller (on local prevision2)
 ```